 Install the Drip Cap

 The drip cap, or rail, is a short metal section that goes above the storm door to prevent rain from leaking behind the storm door frame.
 Run a bead of caulk on the drip cap.
 Then, using the cordless drill and the provided screws, screw the drip cap into the front of the door casing.

-Install Jamb on Other Side
+Install the Jamb on the Other Side

-Attach Door Closers, Handle, and Strike Plate
+Attach the Door Closers, Handle, and Strike Plate